Code-Institute-Submissions/eileensiah-Project-4/README.md

         * The last part is is a banner with enquiry button.

-B) Employer and Agency "Sign Up" and "Log In"
+B) "Sign Up" and "Log In"
 ============================================
 * This platform have "sign up" and "log in" function for both potential employers and agencies.
 * Employer "sign up" and "log in" button is at the right of the navibar.
     * This is only required from employers who have shortlisted FDWs.
 Thus, allow them to view their shortlisted cart from any devices.

 * Agency "sign up" and "log in" button is at right of the footer.